elliottim/elliottim.github.io/tipsandtricks.md

 - *Health* is located on the top left to the right of items, and can be made of many types of hearts.

+- *Coins, Bombs, and Keys* are located to the left beneath your Item.
+Coins can be used to buy things from the shop or give to Beggars, Bombs are used to blow up objects and enemies, and Keys are used to open locked chests and doors.

 - *Attributes* are located on the left side of the screen in a list fashion.
 This is an option called the Found Hud added with the Afterbirth+ DLC.
 Attributes can also be found on the pause menu.

 - *Trinkets* are located on the bottom left.